People don’t take trips… trips take people.

 From Rowardennan to Inverarnan following Loch Lomond’s shore

-The path is taken at the Youth Hostel itself, and stays close to the lake as it turns verticaly slightly.
-After about two kilometers you reach Ptarmigan Lodge, where there is a fork in the road: the lower part, harder and with some complicated stretches but with great views, and the upper part, monotonous and easier but that passes through the forest and barely lets us see the lake.
+The path is taken at the Youth Hostel itself, and stays close to the lake as it turns vertically slightly.
+After about two kilometres you reach Ptarmigan Lodge, where there is a fork in the road: the lower part, harder and with some complicated stretches but with great views, and the upper part, monotonous and easier but that passes through the forest and barely lets us see the lake.
 I wouldn’t have known what to choose, but since the lower section was closed for improvement works, it’s time to do the upper one.
 And it starts with a good climb.

 On the top, and limping, I find yesterday’s couple, the five-mile ones.
 We talked for a while, where we slept, we were injured… They are Americans, from Ohio, and they have come specifically to do the West Highland Way, and when they finish it they want to go near Aberdeen to do another route.
 She often travels to Europe, and he doesn’t talk much.
 As we recount our lives, we come across the first brown goats, those wild goats that stink so much and that we have all fed on the Farmville.
 The photos have been moved, so I won’t show them to you.